Welcome to the University of Minnesota Rochester!

 Whether you’re arriving on campus to live and study, work or visit, you’ll notice many new safety features to assist in reducing the spread of COVID-19.

 The safety of UMR’s students, staff and faculty remains the top priority as we navigate COVID-19.
 The UMR community has plans and processes in place to pivot if the pandemic and state or local public health guidelines require that we do so.

 Important information and updates will be sent to your university email.
 It is vital that the UMR community checks their UMR email address regularly.
 Finally, rely on your support network, Student Success Coach, Disability Services and UMR’s mental health counselors who are all here to support you.

 Extensive plans have been in place as we continue to #ProtectTheNest.
-These plans include a carefully scheduled move-in to on-campus housing; consideration of how classes will be taught and the precautions necessary to do so; dedicated isolation and quarantine space for those with housing contracts; instructions for on- and off-campus students, faculty and staff if they become sick or test positive for COVID-19; a comprehensive testing process that follows Minnesota Department of Health (MDH) guidelines; and many other public health and medically-recommended adjustments.
+These plans include consideration of how classes are taught and the precautions necessary to do so; dedicated isolation and quarantine space for those with housing contracts; instructions for on- and off-campus students, faculty and staff if they become sick or test positive for COVID-19; a comprehensive testing process that follows Minnesota Department of Health (MDH) guidelines; and many other public health and medically-recommended adjustments.

 Please review the updated attendance policy: